sara-sabr/ITStrategy/_pages/en/ux-maturity.md

 The goal of this assessment is to get a better understanding of IITB’s UX practices and processes, and determine IITB’s level of UX maturity.
 To measure this, the IT Strategy team developed an assessment with two objectives.
-The first objective was to measure IITB’s level of UX maturity to determine quality and consistency in research and design processes, recourses, tools and operations; to understand how widely UX is used in product development and service delivery.
+The first objective was to measure IITB’s level of UX maturity to determine quality and consistency in research and design processes, resources, tools and operations; to understand how widely UX is used in product development and service delivery.
 The assessment identified areas for improvement to strengthen UX processes and develop a capacity to successfully deliver user-centric products/services.
 The second objective was to provide guidance and recommendations on how to improve the level of UX maturity in IITB and align with GC policies.